 Surya has felt the beauty of giving in little deeds and not just in events of large dramatic magnitude.

 She frequently drives around with her colleagues, giving away food that has been leftover from functions to vagrants on the streets.

 The expressions of heartfelt gratitude from the hungry mouths have moved her.

 As principal of a Buddhist Sunday school with some 600 students, Surya helps build lessons that are more value-based than ritual-oriented.
 Practicality is today the essence of faith.

 In fact, many modern Buddhist schools for children are now focussing more on values than customs and rituals.

-Surya yearns to instil strength and awareness in her young pupils who face an uncertain environment in a future raging with unbridled materialism.
+Surya yearns to instill strength and awareness in her young pupils who face an uncertain environment in the future raging with unbridled materialism.
 She wants to arm them with the wisdom the Buddha had passed down centuries ago for humanity's great battle.

 Materialism, says a proverb, is like a sharp knife.
 In a mother's hand, it can prepare delicious food, but in a murderer's it serves a very different purpose.

 "When you reach a stage that you feel no different sleeping on a luxurious bed or on a barren floor," says the venerable Chuan Chao, "when you reach this type of outlook on life, this way of living, you can surely overcome a lot of difficulties and handicaps."

 First published in New Sunday Times on 22 May 2005, in conjunction with Vesak Day.